ComCatLab/welcome-guide/docs/sources/samples/slurm.md

     Don't forget to add logic to actually run your job at the end of these scripts (e.g., `python3 run.py`).

-## Verify properly loaded modules

-These scripts perform an efficient, minimal setup to run various jobs with various computational codes.
-The following steps are performed:

-1. Loads the required modules.
-2. Check that the required modules are loaded.
-3. Activate a virtual environment with ASE installed (assumed to be located at `/software/python/virtualenvs/ase/`).

-=== "VASP"

-    ``` py title="samples/slurm/activateASEVasp.sh"
-    --8<-- "./samples/slurm/activateASEVasp.sh"
-    ```

-=== "Gaussian"

-    ``` py title="samples/slurm/activateASEGaussian.sh"
-    --8<-- "./samples/slurm/activateASEGaussian.sh"
-    ```

-=== "ORCA"

-    ``` py title="samples/slurm/activateASEORCA.sh"
-    --8<-- "./samples/slurm/activateASEORCA.sh"
-    ```

-!!! important "Reminder"

-    Don't forget to add logic to actually run your job at the end of these scripts (e.g., `python3 run.py`).

 ## Submit a DFT calculation

 These samples scripts are relatively bloated in comparison to those in the